norswap/autumn/doc/autumn/guide/first-grammar.md

 As a means of introduction, this page will walk you through the definition of a simple grammar.
 This grammar describes the syntax of a regular expressions subset (the one used in [this article]).
-This grammar does not build an abstract syntax tree (this will come later), so it can only be used check whether a string represents a valid regular expression.
+This grammar does not build an abstract syntax tree (this will come later), so it can only be used to check whether a string represents a valid regular expression.

 [this article]: https://swtch.com/~rsc/regexp/regexp1.html